yugabyte/yugabyte-db/docs/content/preview/admin/ysqlsh-meta-commands.md

 ##### \H, \html

 Turns on HTML query output format.
 If the HTML format is already on, it is switched back to the default aligned text format.
-This command is for compatibility and convenience, but see [\pset](#pset-option-value) about setting other output options.
+This command is for compatibility and convenience.
+See [\pset](#pset-option-value) about setting other output options.

 ##### \i *filename*, \include *filename*